 If under application of the preceding paragraph a Party waives rights or claims under this Contract that are derived from continuing breach of Contract or other default of the other Party, this waiver can never be interpreted as waiver of any other right under this Contract or concerning a continuing breach or other default of the other Party, even if the two situations exhibit significant similarities.

-12.9.
-These General Terms & Conditions, together with the Specific Terms & Conditions and the Terms & Conditions of the Producer are a full and complete reflection of the rights and obligations of the Parties and take the place of all previous agreements and proposals, whether oral or in writing.
-The Customer declares to have taken note of the Terms & Conditions of the Producer and accepts them.
-The Customer can not derive more rights from the Terms & Conditions of the Producer than those contained in it.
-The Customer shall fully indemnify the Contractor against any compensations, losses, liabilities, damages, costs or expenditures that the Contractor may suffer or incur as a result of an infringement of the Terms & Conditions of the Producer and the claims arising therefrom.
+14.9.
+These General Terms & Conditions, together with the Specific Terms & Conditions and the General (License) Terms & Conditions of the Third Party Supplier are a full and complete reflection of the rights and obligations of the Parties and take the place of all previous agreements and proposals, whether oral or in writing.
+The Customer declares to have taken note of the General (License) Terms & Conditions of the Third Party Supplier and accepts them.
+The Customer cannot derive more rights from the General (License) Terms & Conditions of the Third Party Supplier than those contained in it.
+The Customer shall fully indemnify the Service Provider against any compensations, losses, liabilities, damages, costs or expenditures that the Service Provider may suffer or incur as a result of an infringement of the General (License) Terms & Conditions of the Third Party Supplier and the claims arising therefrom.

 Departures from and additions to the General Terms & Conditions and Specific Terms & Conditions are only valid if agreed between the Parties in writing.
-Departures from and additions to the Terms and Conditions of the Producer are not possible.
+Departures from and additions to the General (License) Terms and Conditions of the Third Party Supplier are not possible.

-In the event of any contradiction between the General Terms & Conditions, the Specific Terms & Conditions and the Terms & Conditions of the Producer, the Specific Terms & Conditions will take precedence over the General Terms & Conditions and the Terms & Conditions of the Producer over the Specific Terms & Conditions.
+In the event of any contradiction between the General Terms & Conditions, the Specific Terms & Conditions and the General (License) Terms & Conditions of the Third Party Supplier, the Specific Terms & Conditions will take precedence over the General Terms & Conditions and the General (License) Terms & Conditions of the Third Party Supplier over the General and Specific Terms & Conditions.

-If and insofar as the aforementioned Terms & Conditions of the Producer in the relationship between the Customer and the Producer for whatever reason are deemed inapplicable or are declared inapplicable, the provisions in the General and Specific Terms & Conditions shall apply in full.
+If and insofar as the aforementioned General (License) Terms & Conditions of the Third Party Supplier in the relationship between the Customer and the Third Party Supplier for whatever reason are deemed inapplicable or are declared inapplicable, the provisions in the General and Specific Terms & Conditions shall apply in full.

-12.11.
-All notifications, requests and other communication under this Contract (excluding everyday operational communications) shall be in writing by registered letter with proof of receipt or in another conventional method of communication agreed between the parties.
+14.11.
+All notifications, requests and other communication under this Contract (excluding everyday operational communications) shall be in writing by registered letter with proof of receipt or in another conventional method of communication agreed between the Parties.